European Values Center for Security Policy is a civic association.

 Member: Jana Holcová

-Management – manages and controls the activities of the think-tank
+Management – manages and controls the activities

 Executive Director: Jakub Janda

-Deputy Director: Klára Veverka
+Deputy Director for Operations: Klára Veverka

-Deputy Director: Andrea Michalcová
+Deputy Director for Projects: Andrea Michalcová

 Operations section – day to day business

-Kremlin Watch Program Coordinator: Veronika Víchová
+Head of Kremlin Watch Program: Veronika Víchová

 Originally from: České Budějovice